Chen Yinke: Early life

 Chen Yinke was born in Changsha, Hunan in 1890, and his ancestral home was Yining, Jiangxi (now Xiushui County, Jiujiang).
 Yinke's father Chen Sanli was a famous poet, one of the "Four Gentlemen" of the Hundred Days' Reform.
 His grandfather was Chen Baozhen, the governor of Hunan between 1895 and 1898.

 As a boy, Chen Yinke attended a private school in Nanjing, and was once a student of Wang Bohang, a sinologist.
 His family had a distinguished tradition in classical learning, so he was exposed from an early age to the Chinese classics, to history, and to philosophy.
 In 1902 he went to Japan with his elder brother Chen Hengke to study at the Kobun Gakuin (Kobun Institute) in Tokyo, where other Chinese students such as Lu Xun were also enrolled.
 In 1905 he was forced to return to China due to beriberi, and studied at Fudan Public School, Shanghai.

 In 1910 he obtained a scholarship to study at Berlin University, and later at the University of Zurich and Institut d'Etudes Politiques de Paris.
 In 1914 he came back to China due to World War I.

 In winter 1918 he got another official scholarship from Jiangxi to study abroad again.
 He studied Sanskrit and Pali at Harvard University under Charles Rockwell Lanman.
 At Harvard he first met Wu Mi, who was then studying literature under Irving Babbitt.
 They became lifelong friends.

-In 1921, he went to Berlin University to study oriental languages under Heinrich Lüders, Central Asian languages under Max Müller, and Mongolian under Erich Haenisch.
+In 1921, he went to Berlin University to study oriental languages under Heinrich Lüders, Central Asian languages under F. W. K. Müller, and Mongolian under Erich Haenisch.
 He acquired a knowledge of Mongolian, Tibetan, Manchu, Japanese, Sanskrit, Pali, English, French, German, Persian, Turkic, Tangut, Latin, and Greek.
 Particularly notable was his mastery of Sanskrit and Pali.
 Xia Zengyou once said to him: "It is good for you to be able to read books in foreign languages.
 I know only Chinese so I have no more to read after finishing all the Chinese books."